Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

 ✔ Use dictionaries when you need fast key-based lookups.

 Which data structure do you use the most in Python?
 Drop your thoughts in the comments! 👇

 ---

+### 3) Python’s Memory Efficiency: Mutable vs Immutable

+Mutable Objects (list, dict, set)

+✅ Can be modified after creation
+✅ Stored in memory at the same location even after modification
+❌ Not hashable (can’t be used as dictionary keys)
+✅ Changes affect all references pointing to the object
+✅ Efficient when frequent modifications are needed

+Immutable Objects (int, str, tuple)

+❌ Cannot be modified after creation
+❌ Every modification creates a new object in memory
+✅ Hashable (can be used as dictionary keys)
+✅ Changes do not affect other references
+❌ Can be inefficient if modified frequently

+> 💡 Fun Fact: Python reuses small immutable objects (like numbers -5 to 256 and short strings) to save memory!

+---

+### 4) Lazy Evaluation in Python (Generators vs Lists)

+* Lists store all elements in memory, consuming more space.

+* Generators produce values on demand, saving memory.

+* That’s why range(10**6) is more efficient than `[x for x in range(10**6)]`.

+---

+### 5) Python’s Interning Mechanism (Why `a is b` Might Be True)

+* Python optimizes memory by reusing small integers (-5 to 256) and short strings.

+* Example: `a = 256` and `b = 256` → `a is b` ✅

+* But `a = 257` and `b = 257` → `a is b` ❌ (because 257 is outside the cached range)

+---

+### 6)  Decorator Magic: Functions That Modify Functions

+* Decorators wrap a function, adding behavior without changing its original code.

+* Used in logging, caching, authentication, and more.

+* Example: `@lru_cache` speeds up recursive functions by storing previous results.

+---

+### 7) Packing & Unpacking: Python’s Tuple Trick

+* `a, b = b, a` works because Python automatically packs values into tuples and unpacks them efficiently.

+This concept is used in function arguments `(*args, **kwargs)` to handle dynamic inputs.

+---